Royal Fleet Auxiliary: No. 2 Dress

 Number 2A dress is the formal evening dress for ceremonial dinners; it consists of a navy blue mess jacket with a white waistcoat (black cummerbund for female officers) with miniature medals.

 2B is "mess undress" for other mess functions, and is worn with either a black cummerbund or navy blue waistcoat and miniature medals.
 2C, "red sea rig", is worn for informal evening wear on board ship; it consists of a white short sleeved shirt, worn with shoulderboards, without medals and with black trousers, black shoes and a black cummerbund.
+It is unusual to see a black cummerbund worn with red sea rig as it is traditional to have personalised cummerbunds.
+These are usually in the branch colours of the wearer and commonly have either a branch insignia or a ship's badge embroidered in the centre.
+This tradition is also prevalent in the RN.

 No. 3 Dress

 This is worn all year round for general duties.
 It consists of a white shirt with rank insignia on the shoulders, and appropriate headgear.
 For officers 3A dress includes a long-sleeved shirt and tie, while 3B includes a short-sleeved shirt worn with hard shoulder boards.
 3C is the same in all respects as 3A but with the addition of a navy blue woollen jersey.

 This is the same as for Officer's No. 3 dress but with the relevant rate insignia and beret.
 Junior rates are only issued with short-sleeve shirts and are not issued with ties.
 Thus No.3 dress is divided into 3B (without jersey) and 3C dress (navy-blue jersey worn over the shirt with the shirt collar out).
 There is no equivalent of 3A dress for junior ratings.